Updated August 2023

 How much does it cost?

-Monthly tuition rates are based on a sliding scale contingent upon a family’s income level relative to the median household income for a family of four in Portland.
-For the 2022-23 school year, those options are $179/269 a month for Juniors, $271/407 a month for Seniors and $410/615 a month for Pre-K students.
 For more information on our sliding scale system, please visit our tuition page.
 A small increase is subject to approval by our general membership each spring.
 Tuition is due on the 1st day of each month.
 Upon registration, each family pays the first and last months’ tuition.
-Each family also pays a one-time enrollment fee ($95), as well as a start-up fee for class supplies, field trips, and emergency food & first aid supplies ($108).
+Each family also pays a one-time enrollment fee ($95), as well as a start-up fee for class supplies, field trips, and emergency food & first aid supplies ($105).
 Tuition assistance is available to those that qualify.
-Tuition assistance forms can be found on our website.

 What about class size?

 Each class enrolls up to 18 students.
 One professional teacher and 2-3 parent volunteers staff each class session, for an approximate 1:5 adult-to-child ratio.

 What happens at the preschool during a typical class day?

 The day begins with ‘free choice’ time, during which children are free to choose any area of the classroom in which to play or create.
 Students also have free choice to eat their snack during this time.
 After clean up, the kids meet with Teacher Amy on the carpet for circle time.
 At the end of circle time, children take a bathroom break.
 The kids then play outside at our playground or go to the ‘big room’ (outside is always preferred) for gross motor play.
 Lunch is often eaten outside before parents come for pick-up.